tomasdembelli/the-go-programming-language/README.md

 Computers operate fundamentally on fixed-size numbers called `word`s.

-There are four types of types:
+There are four categories of types:
 - Basic: numbers, strings, and booleans
 - Aggregate: array and struct
 - Reference: map, slice, channel, pointer, functions